This post will show you tons of monochrome fashion ideas.

-Monochrome, though it seems simple, is an incredibly versatile trend, because depending on your personal style, you can make this trend as minimalist or elaborate as you want.
+Though it seems simple, monochrome is an incredibly versatile trend because, depending on your personal style, you can make this trend minimalist or elaborate.

 Related reading: Classy Outfits for Women: How to Dress Classy & Elegant

 What is a monochromatic outfit?

 Monochromatic means “one color”.
 And monochromatic color schemes come from a single base hue (e.g., blue) and are extended using this hue’s shades, tones, and tints (e.g., pastel blue and navy blue).